The Seven Signs That You’re in a Cult

-When I found out he and Bethany were meeting every night for prayer with their two roommates, June and Justin*, I begged them to let me join.
+When I found out that he and Bethany were meeting every night for prayer with their two roommates, June and Justin*, I begged them to let me join.
 It was discouraging to see some of my best and only friends at Southwestern sharing an experience from which I was excluded; I wanted to belong to their group.
 I was lonely and bored, and I wanted to experience something extraordinary before I left school: a mystery to solve, a battle to fight, a romantic quest, like the heroes in the stories I had read.
-All my favorite songs and stories ended with some powerful and often tragic moment of catharsis.
+All my favorite songs and stories ended with some powerful, and in many cases tragic, moment of catharsis.
 I wanted college to end like that.
-If it didn’t, my life would be boring, anti-climactic … normal.
+If it didn’t, my life would be boring, anticlimactic … normal.

-I had always imagined my life in terms of a story, and now Tyler was offering me the chance to be a part of one.
-He had developed a distinctly Charismatic vocabulary of “spiritual warfare” and claimed he was communicating directly with God.
+I had always imagined my life in terms of a story, and now Tyler was offering me the chance to be part of one.
+He had developed a distinctly charismatic vocabulary of “spiritual warfare” and claimed he was communicating directly with God.
 He said the five of us had been chosen for a dangerous but important mission: changing the nature and understanding of Christianity on our campus.
-Like the characters of Morpheus or Hagrid, he became our escort into a secret community where evil was battled at close quarters and darkness lurked around every corner.
+Like the character Morpheus or Hagrid, he became our escort into a secret community where evil was battled at close quarters and darkness lurked around every corner.

 Around this time, Tyler attended an IHOP conference.
 At the four-day gathering in Kansas City, Missouri, where the movement is based, he joined 25,000 other young people to pray for spiritual revival on college campuses throughout America.
 He heard the evangelical leader Lou Engle share a dream he’d had, in which college students were cutting off the heads of their professors, suggesting the end of the “spirit of intellectualism” that gripped academia.
 He heard Bickle declare that God was raising up a prophetic generation that would perform “signs and wonders,” and numerous stories of angelic visitations.